ChristianGobin/ExpressJS/movieApp/README.md

 # Movie Search App
-The movieApp allows users to make a query to the Open Movie database, and return the results to the user in a list.<br/>
+The movieApp allows users to make a query to the Open Movie database, and return the results to the user in a list.
 <br/>
 <h4> npm packages used: </h4>
 <ul>